Wherever you are travelling from, Exeter is easy to get to. By road, train, bus or air there are plenty of ways to get to the city.

 Below is a map of car parks within Exeter city centre.
 Select a marker to find out more about that car park.

-PLEASE NOTE: Access to two city centre car parks is changing later this month to facilitate highways works necessary for the redevelopment of Exeter Bus Station.
+PLEASE NOTE: Access to two city centre car parks has changed to facilitate highways works necessary for the redevelopment of Exeter Bus Station.

 From Thursday, January 24, vehicles will no longer be able to access the main Princesshay car park and the Princesshay 3 Broadwalk House car park from Paris Street.